Life Is What You Make It (film)

 Life Is What You Make It is a 2017 documentary film which explores the life of award-winning Filipino theatre producer Jhett Tolentino from his migration into the United States and his entry into theatre production in New York.
 The film came with a soundtrack album entitled Life Is What You Make It: Original Motion Picture Soundtrack.

 Soundtrack

 The song "Life Is What You Make It" served as the documentary's main theme.
-The song won the Silver Medal at the Global Music Awards in San Diego and was nominated Song of the Year at the Josie Awards in Nashville, Tennessee in 2017.
+The song won the Silver Medal at the Global Music Awards in San Diego and was nominated Song of the Year at the Josie Music Awards in Nashville, Tennessee in 2017.